If you’re installing a new car stereo, and don’t want to use the factory wiring harness, you’ll need to know how to wire it yourself.

 Keep in mind that depending on your car’s make and model, the process may vary slightly.
 However, in general, the steps are pretty similar no matter what kind of car you have.

-- Why would you want to wire a car stereo without a wiring harness?
+How to wire a car stereo without a wiring harness adapter

 - Troubleshooting tips.